ulfgri/gdsii-toolbox/README.md

 Basic:
-    Contains the low level functions for reading and writing of files in GDS II stream format and defines objects and methods for working with GDS II layouts.
+    Contains the low level functions for reading and writing of files in GDSII stream format and defines objects and methods for working with GDSII layouts.

 Elements:
     Contains functions that return gds_element objects.